keyboard-ergonomics/keymacs/README.md

 * Fix QWERTY problems (apply solutions from well known alternative layouts).
-* Place keys for general Emacs combos into convenient places instead of remapping them in Emacs.
+* Place keys for general Emacs combos into easyly accessible places instead of remapping them in Emacs.

-Like in many other alternative layouts first purpose of this project is fix QWERTY problems.
-Second purpose is to be compatible with most typical GNU/Emacs keybindings.

 ### Problems with familiar keys bindings in alternative keyboards

-Commonly the most alternative layouts solve only first problem mentioned above: they help you avoid inconvenience of QWERTY.
-But they require you remap the most of known Emacs keys for different modes because these layouts was made without Emacs in mind.
-For example several well known layouts try keep `XCV` keys in convenient place (or in the same place as QWERTY) because historically many applications on the desktop platforms (Windows, Mac, Linux) use these keys for clipboard operations.
-So it is a strong habit of computer users that even alternative layouts wont break it.
-But Emacs uses other keys for clipboard by default: `Ctl`-`W` for cut, `Meta`-`W` for copy and `Ctl`-`Y` for insert.
+Commonly the most of alternative layouts solve only first problem mentioned above: they help you avoid ergonomic problems of QWERTY.
+But they are require you remap the most of frequently used in Emacs keys because these layouts was made without Emacs in mind.
+For example several well known layouts try to keep `XCV` keys in the same place as QWERTY because historically many applications on the desktop platforms (Windows, Mac, Linux) had used these keys for clipboard operations.
+So this is a strong habit of computer users that even alternative layouts wont break it.
+But Emacs uses other keys for clipboard by default:
+`Ctl`-`W` for cut, `Meta`-`W` for copy and `Ctl`-`Y` for insert.
 I think these keys badly placed on QWERTY.
 But on Dvorak layout they placed even worse on my sense.
 Norman layout places them in more accessible places though.
 But anyway alternative layouts targeted at mostly used apps (like word processors and well known browsers) those keyboard combos very different from habits suggested by Emacs.
 So my try is create the layout oriented primarily on Emacs experience.

 The same problem appears for Emacs navigation keys on alternative layouts.
 So if you want to use better keyboard layout you will need